bar-amir/mindsweeper/README.md

 $ cd mindsweeper
 ```

-Grant execution permissions to all scripts:
+Grant execution permission to all scripts under the `scripts` folder:
 ```bash
 $ chmod a=rwx -R scripts
 ```